 Aetna, the third-largest health insurer by market value (AET:US), said today it would cover preventive services, let young adults stay on their parents’ plans and continue outside reviews of coverage denial appeals.
 Industrywide implementation of those and other provisions of the 2010 health care law has been in doubt as the Supreme Court prepares to rule this month on whether a key measure of the overhaul is constitutional.

 “A number of provisions in the health-reform law have been woven into the fabric of our health-care system, bring value to customers and consumers, and should be maintained,” Hartford, Connecticut-based Aetna said in an e-mail.

-Humana (HUM) said today it would maintain various coverage provisions, all of which match UnitedHealth’s pledge.
+Humana (HUM:US) said today it would maintain various coverage provisions, all of which match UnitedHealth’s pledge.

 “Humana believes its health plan members should have the peace of mind of knowing the company embraces and will maintain these common-sense provisions that add stability and security to health-care coverage,” the Louisville, Kentucky-based company said in a statement.

 UnitedHealth said it can’t cover children with pre-existing illnesses unless other insurers also agree to cover them, and that it would work with “all other participants in the health- care system” on the issue.
 None of the companies addressed the issue of covering adults with pre-existing conditions.
 Other insurers will probably follow UnitedHealth’s lead, said Les Funtleyder, a portfolio manager with Miller Tabak in New York, before Aetna’s statement.

 “As United goes, so goes the world,” said Funtleyder, whose Healthcare Transformation Fund owns UnitedHealth shares.
 “The reason insurance companies didn’t do it in the first place -- they can price for all of these things -- is because they were afraid of competition.”